Blackbms/AutomotiveAgile2018/docs/presentation.md

 # .center[This presentation]

-* Wish I could have partnered with this morningz workshop
+* Wish I could have partnered with this mornings workshop
    * A lot of common ideas and problems
 * Meant to be a **Participation Event**
 * Point Of View: **Software Engineer** who became a **Scrum Master**